 Post-San Antonio, I returned to Abilene and earned a masters degree in history from Hardin-Simmons University.
 I had become mentally and physically exhausted of 60 to 70-hour work weeks in San Antonio for eight intense, consecutive years in big city, school district management with all of its power-politics and incessant personnel issues.
 It got to be a Hot-Mess for my psyche because it was so Machiavellian.
-I had lost my way because I was increasingly dealing with slimy, career educator-politicians and not working with students nearly enough, and the latter is what I do best and what brings me the most joy.
+I had lost my way because I was increasingly dealing with slimy, career educrates-politicians and not working with students nearly enough, and the latter is what I do best and what brings me the most joy.
 Going back to graduate school fulltime was a huge break in the action but an extraordinarily enjoyable one.
 I learned how to ride horses during this time and became a serious team roper.
 I roped cattle (I'm a header) at least once a week for years, making some very good, life-long friends in the process.
-It was a colossal change in my life for the better because there was lots of fun and laughter, and there was no political agenda, and by that time I had completely stopped watching television.
+It was a colossal change in my life for the better because there was lots of fun and laughter, and there was no political agenda whatsoever.
+By that time I had also completely stopped watching television and had focused my life on here and now reality.
 I maintained two roping horses until May of 2023 at The Dusty Hat, where my wife, Kimberly Ann Best, and I live north of Abilene in ranch country.

 I met Kimberly while teaching at Breckenridge Junior High School post-graduate school.
-With regard to our friendship, we actually had the horse way in front of the cart because our relationship was about respect and shared interests rather than romance, and that was the case for a considerable period of time.
-We eventually married in 2013, and the whole thing has been a blessing to us because living in a condition of love is a radically better way of life from anything I had known.
+With regard to our friendship, we actually had the horse way out in front of the cart because our relationship was about school life and shared interests rather than romance, and that was the case for a considerable period of time.
+We eventually married in 2013, and the whole thing has been a blessing to us both because living in a condition of reciprocal love is a radically better way of life from anything I had known.
 I began teaching at the junior high in 2009, switching to the high school for the 2012-2013 school year.
-Kim also moved to the high school a few years ago.
+Kim also moved to the high school a few years later.
 We now enjoy a personal and professional partnership.

 I had raised my daughter, Callie, as a single dad in urban San Antonio (20 minutes from the Alamo) where we lived for many years.
 We loved our way of life there.
 Callie really grew up in downtown San Antonio where, for instance, we would purposefully ride trolley trains in the rain at night, and Callie often played at Travis Park next to Market Square.
-When Callie was older, she spent her 11th grade year in Belgium for eleven months and (after living in Dublin, Ireland for two years) now lives in Berlin, Germany with her husband Bobbie, who is a professionally trained sound engineer and DJ.
-Callie is studying psychology there.
+When Callie was older, she spent her 11th grade year in Belgium for eleven months and (after living in Dublin, Ireland for two years) relocated to Berlin, Germany.
 Kim has two adult children, Natalie and Forrest, and we have four grand kids: Trinity, Mack, Camille, and Greyson.
-We are pictured with three of them at the top of this bio.
-Greyson is still a small, handsome baby.
+We are pictured with two of them at the top of this bio.

 My life is best when I'm working with students on a variety of challenging fronts; that is where I find my purpose and happiness.
-Kim's wired-up similarly with three college degrees and a passion for learning, teaching, and rural life; we both enjoy city museums, music and concerts, movies and streaming series, reading and writing, lots of dancing, and we take frequent trips to Surfside Beach and Point Bolivar near Galveston, Texas; we also often visit San Antonio, staying on the Riverwalk near the lock and dam system.
+Kim's wired-up similarly with three college degrees and a passion for learning, teaching, and rural life; we both enjoy city museums, music and concerts, movies and streaming series, reading and writing, lots of dancing, and we take frequent trips to Matagorda Bay, Surfside Beach, and Point Bolivar near Galveston, Texas; we also often visit San Antonio, staying on the Riverwalk near the lock and dam system.